25 Microgreens with Incredible Health Benefits

 1. Broccoli Microgreens

-• Health Benefits: Extremely high in sulforaphane, which supports detoxification, reduces inflammation, and may prevent cancer.
+• Health Benefits: Extremely high in sulforaphane, which supports detoxification, reduces inflammation, and early research suggests it may help lower the risk of cancer.

 2. Kale Microgreens